 Fancy Brandy Cocktail – 1862

-The drink is made the same way as a Brandy Cocktail, except it is strained into a fancy wine glass and a piece of lemon thrown on it.
+The drink is made the same way as a Brandy Cocktail, except it is strained into a fancy wine glass with a piece of lemon thrown.
 The edge of the glass is moistened with lemon.

-Note: The whiskey cocktail did not have any cordial added to it, in a way similar to the original cocktail.
-Some people might even say it was the Old-Fashioned predecessor, minus being served neat.
+Note: The whiskey cocktail did not have any cordial added to it in a way similar to the original cocktail.
+Some might even say it was the Old-Fashioned predecessor, minus being served neat.

 Whiskey Cocktail – 1862